 In three years, expenditure was higher than expected, requiring the allocation of an additional 280 billion yuan (366 million euros).

-Just as all sectors in China, the health care field are developing under the influence of Internet.
-More than 2000 mobile apps for healthcare have been launched, from simple medical advice to appointment booking, In the hope of the middle-run tailored digital services will release some pressure for overcrowded hospitals.
+Just like all sectors in China, the healthcare field is developing under the influence of the Internet.
+More than 2000 mobile apps for healthcare have been launched, from simple medical advice to appointment booking, In the hope the middle-run tailored digital services will release some pressure for overcrowded hospitals.

-Creation a website to promote your Health related services
+Create a website to promote your health-related services

-If you want to be more reliable and professional in eyes of Chinese customers, create your own website.
-As Chinese people like to searching for information about what to buy before the real purchase, your website will not only be a way to story tell your brand history, but also give viewers more confidence.
+If you want to be more reliable and professional in the eyes of Chinese customers, create your own website in Chinese, hosted in China.
+As Chinese people like to search for information about what to buy before the real purchase, your website will not only be a way to tell your brand story but also give viewers more confidence.

-However, it is good to know that Chinese viewers will probably not buy your products directly from your website, but on those e-commerce platforms on which they have habit in purchasing.
-For example, Ali Pharmacy, as picture above shows.
-So you can sell your products on this kind of platform specialised in healthcare.
+However, it is good to know that Chinese viewers will probably not buy your products directly from your website, but on those e-commerce platforms on which they have a habit of purchasing.
+For example, Ali Pharmacy, as the picture above shows.
+So you can sell your products on this kind of platform specialized in healthcare.

 Build your e-reputation on professional healthcare platforms

-As of January 2020, the most popular medical app in China was Ping An Good Doctor (平安好医生), a healthcare platform owned by the Ping An Insurance Group, with over 10.5 million monthly active users.
+As of 2023, the most popular medical app in China is Ping An Good Doctor (平安好医生), a healthcare platform owned by the Ping An Insurance Group, with over 10.5 million monthly active users.

-This health care platform provides real-time medical consultations, online appointment booking, and a health-related discussion forum.
+This healthcare platform provides real-time medical consultations, online appointment booking, and a health-related discussion forum.
 According to Statista, Ping An Good Doctor has more than twelve thousand healthcare service providers.
-These leading medical apps have gained popularity in China not only by saving the waiting time at hospitals effectively, but also enhancing the communications between doctors and patients.
+These leading medical apps have gained popularity in China not only by saving the waiting time at hospitals effectively, but also by enhancing the communications between doctors and patients.

 Baidu SEM to boost your branding